rooftop-media/rooftop-media.org-tutorial/version2.0/tutorial.md

   }
 }

-//  Add a new element, in "editable" state function add_new_element() {
+//  Add a new element
+function add_new_element() {
   page_buffer.push({
     type: 'p',